hielkehoeve/browserscripts/README.md

 browserscripts
 ==============

-Scripts for GreaseMonkey or TanperMonkey
+Scripts for GreaseMonkey or TamperMonkey